Quickly launch Redmine trial environment with Docker

 ruby:2.6-slimas your base image.
 Debian 10 (Buster) has been out for nearly a year and is now considered the current stable distribution.

-#3 Updated by Bernhard Rohloff about 1 year ago
+#3 Updated by Bernhard Rohloff over 2 years ago

 Since Redmine is available as officially maintained container image on Docker Hub and its Dockerfiles are accessible on Github, what's the benefit of providing our own Docker solution?